Planning Effective QBR Meetings: Ground Rules For Success

 Capture action items – Track all decisions, follow-ups, and next steps in a shared document.

-Review action items – At the start of each meeting, review status of past action items to ensure follow through.
+Review action items – At the start of each meeting, review the status of past action items to ensure follow-through.

-Share across organization – Summarize meeting outcomes and cascade information to broader organization.
+Share across the organization – Summarize meeting outcomes and cascade information to the broader organization.

-Continuously improve – Solicit feedback on how to enhance value of future QBRs.
+Continuously improve – Solicit feedback on how to enhance the value of future QBRs.

 QBR Meeting Agenda